Criminal Defendants With Special Needs

 People incur criminal charges for many different reasons.
 Statistics show that many State and Federal criminal defendants and prison inmates have drug or alcohol problems, or other mental health issues.
 These people are "in the system" because their criminal conduct was motivated, either in whole or at least in part, by their substance abuse or metal health problem.

 Further, even if the defendant is not eligible for a diversionary program, it still may be possible to use their addiction or mental health problem to achieve a more positive result in their matter.
-Regardless of the nature or severity of the underlying criminal charge(s), these defendants should be represented by an attorney who understands their unique situation and how it can be used to improve the outcome of their case.
+Regardless of the nature or severity of the underlying criminal charge(s), these defendants should be represented by a New Jersey criminal defense lawyer who understands mental health and addiction problems, and how they factor into a criminal case.

-We represent many defendants with substance abuse and mental health issues.
-Follow these links to learn more about the services Mr. Friedman provides in these cases:
+We are criminal defense attorneys in New Jersey who represent many defendants with substance abuse and mental health issues.
+Follow these links to learn more about the services we provide in these cases:

 - Mental Health and Criminal Charges